AndrewAtkinsonBernd/FinalProjectSite/README.md

 ![Image](maps/RestoNet.png)

 Restaurant access is an admittedly skewed data point because inevitably there will be more restaurant access in the downtown/tourist core, but at the same time it is worth noting that restaurants (and bars) often become makeshift post-disaster food hubs if many residents are without power, cooking whatever is available.
-While this can also easily take place anywhere else with the necessary equipment, having multiple options for restaurant equipment that may have some level of backup power offers a higher change food food-access ease for those nearby.
+While this can also easily take place anywhere else with the necessary equipment, having multiple options for restaurant equipment that may have some level of backup power offers a higher change food-access ease for those nearby.

 _6f.
 Schools_

 ![Image](maps/HospNet.png)

-Restaurant access is an admittedly skewed data point because inevitably there will be more restaurant access in the downtown/tourist core, but at the same time it is worth noting that restaurants

 _6g.
 Major Hospital_

 ![Image](maps/SchoolsNet.png)

-Restaurant access is an admittedly skewed data point because inevitably there will be more restaurant access in the downtown/tourist core, but at the same time it is worth noting that restaurants

 ### 7. Network analysis for any resource within .5 miles of combined resources